 But despite the predicament, Willams Racing have found themselves in, they still harbor dreams of repeating their past glory.
 Paddy Lowe’s signing was a statement of intent from Williams.
-However, the team’s plan is long term rather than short term.
-Under the guidance of Claire Williams, the team is setting up the base to be the front-runner again.

 But there are two problems in that regard.
 The first is that Williams is a customer team.
 They do not have a works status engine.
 Despite Ron Dennis’s plan of using the Honda power to propel themselves to the front of the grid may have failed, there was one truth behind this catastrophic move.
 The truth that a team cannot be fighting for World Championships with a customer engine.